Sergittko/sneaker_shop/README.md

 *	SCSS, classnames.

 #### About application.
-#### This is a pet priject Sneaker Shop site.
+#### This is a pet project Sneaker Shop site.
 It has next features:
 * Single Page Application.
 * Adaptive and responsive layout.
 * Language switcher (two languages: english an ukrainian).